-- Core – you’ll need some kind of a core for your wrap.
-Some people use a pool noodle, I find that a length of bubble wrap rolled and fixed with waterproof tape works well.
+Core » – you’ll need some kind of a core for your wrap.
+Some people use polystyrene, I find that a length of bubble wrap rolled and fixed with waterproof tape works well.

 How to Make a Sheet of Felt

 In order to make a sheet of felt you ideally need three layers of wool.
 Lay the first layer with the wool fibres all facing the same direction.
 The wool should slightly overlap so that there are no gaps.